phunc20/python/matplotlib/dark_background/README.md

 ## Dark Reader
 Some people like to read documents in dark/night mode, even with jupyter notebook.
-The `Dark Reader` from google add-ons is one such tools.
+The `Dark Reader` from google add-ons is one such tool.

 Usual `matplotlib` settings are not perfectly suited for such dark mode.
 The following code snippet can help to improve this respect.
 Feel free to copy and paste it :)